Payments

 Step 2: Get Quotes from Multiple Processors

-Now that you’ve put together a package of your numbers or projections and have considered your payment terminal needs, it’s time to shop around for a payment processing partner.
+Now that you’ve put together a package of your numbers or projections and have considered your payment terminal needs, it’s time to shop around for a payment processing partner if that option is available to you.

 While cost is a big factor when selecting a payment processor, it shouldn’t be the only criteria.
 It’s important to align with a trusted company that has a good reputation.